Skip to content

 IDE Integration

-Many IDEs can be configured to run git-autosquash:
+Configure IDEs to run git-autosquash:

 • VS Code: Add as a task or terminal command